Course Applications and Availability at UKCBC for UK/EU Students

 10. Students who are self-funding the course can pay the fees by bank draft or bank transfer (details will be explained in the conditional offer letter)

 11. If the students are financially supported by any public funding bodies, or any other sponsorship, confirmation from the relevant body is required for an unconditional place in the college.

 12. No letters will be provided until the above clauses (10 and 11) are met.

-13. The college reserves the right, at any time to make changes that may be deemed necessary in admission requirements, this includes; tuition fees, policies and procedures and academic programmes, prior to the start of any course.
+13. The college reserves the right, at any time to make changes that may be deemed necessary in admission requirements, this includes: tuition fees, policies and procedures and academic programmes, prior to the start of any course.

-14. If it is discovered that a false statement has been made or significant information has not been provided within the student’s application form, the college reserve the right to withdraw or amend its offer, or terminate the student’s registration with the college.
+14. If it is discovered that a false statement has been made or significant information has not been provided within the student’s application form, the college reserves the right to withdraw or amend its offer, or terminate the student’s registration with the college.

 17. Attendance is mandatory and candidates failing to achieve the required threshold will be expelled from the course and the college.

 18. If the students are supported by any public funding bodies, or through any sponsorship, the respective body will be notified about the expulsion.

 19. If the students are guilty of any sort of delinquency towards other students or towards the teaching and non-teaching staffs, they will be dismissed from the college.

 20. The college is not responsible or liable for any loss or damage of student property.
 Students are advised to keep their possessions in a safe place and insure their property against risks.